Save Presentations in PHP

 Overview

-The Presentation class holds a presentation’s content.
-Whether creating a presentation from scratch or modifying an existing one, when finished, you want to save the presentation.
-With Aspose.Slides for PHP via Java, it can be saved as a file or stream.
-This article explains how to save a presentation in different ways:
+Open Presentations in PHP described how to use the Presentation class to open a presentation.
+This article explains how to create and save presentations.
+The Presentation class contains a presentation’s contents.
+Whether you’re creating a presentation from scratch or modifying an existing one, you’ll want to save it when you’re finished.
+With Aspose.Slides for PHP, you can save to a file or stream.
+This article explains the different ways to save a presentation.

-# Instantiate a Presentation object that represents a PPT file
+// Instantiate the Presentation class that represents a presentation file.

 try {